Your Step-by-Step Travel Planning Guide

 Use Your Tools — They’re Part of Advocacy

 Advocacy isn’t just about what you say, it’s also about how you support your needs.
-Use translation apps, allergy card creator, or pre-written notes in your phone to make things easier for both you and the staff.
+Use translation apps, allergy card, or pre-written notes in your phone to make things easier for both you and the staff.
 These tools help reduce confusion, especially when language is a barrier, and show that you take your safety seriously.
+Be sure to learn how to use them before you go.

 Learn key phrases in the local language